The lineback cattle has been an integral part of rural New England society for more than 200 years!

 Like most other cattle, this animal is used for its meat and milk, but over time it has been more favored by the dairy industry.
 They originated through crossbreeding of the Witrich, Welsh, and Gloucester breeds.

 Lineback cattle are a distinct breed with a broad white line extending down their back.
 They usually have several color combinations, including white, brown, and black.
 Their color patterns can vary between white classic, dark speckles, and dark-sided.
 Most also have tiny, black specks around their bodies.

-The females usually weigh between 600 to 1100 lbs, and the bulls can weigh as much as 1800 lbs (about as much as ten adult male humans)!
+The females usually weigh between 600 to 1100 pounds, and the bulls can weigh as much as 1800 pounds (about as much as ten adult male humans)!
 They are usually between 4-5 feet tall at the shoulder and 7-8 feet long, not including the tail.
 They are average-sized cattle, and their overall build makes them good draught animals.